treeverse/lakeFS/docs/index.md

 To learn more about atomic cross-collection updates, check out [this video](https://www.youtube.com/watch?v=9OsjUvk5UJU) which describes the concept in more detail, along with [this notebook](https://github.com/treeverse/lakeFS-samples/blob/main/01-multi-table-transaction-consistency-deltalake-lakefs/lakeFS-DeltaLake-multi-table-transaction-consistency.ipynb).

-### Troubleshooting production problems

-Data engineers are often asked to validate the data.
-A user might report inconsistencies, question the accuracy, or simply report it to be incorrect.
-Since the data continuously changes, it is challenging to understand its state at the time of the error.

-The best way to investigate is by having a snapshot of the data as close as possible to the time of the error.
-Once you implement a regular commit cadence in lakeFS, each commit represents an accessible historical snapshot of the data.
-When needed, you may create a branch from a commit ID to debug an issue in isolation.

-To learn more on how to access a specific historical commit in a repository, see our seminal post on [data reproducibility](https://lakefs.io/solving-data-reproducibility/).

 ### Establishing data quality guarantees